adwibha/k8s-theory/06_Observability_Logging_Monitoring_Debugging/6_Observability_Logging_Monitoring_Debugging.md

 - **Cluster Resource Usage**: Visualize CPU, memory, and disk usage across nodes and pods.
 - **Pod Metrics**: Track resource usage for individual pods, including metrics like CPU load and memory consumption.

-#### Liveness & Readiness Probes
+#### Liveness, Readiness & Startup Probes

-Kubernetes provides **probes** to check the health of pods and ensure that traffic is directed only to healthy pods.
+Kubernetes provides **probes** to check the health of pods and ensure that traffic is directed only to properly functioning pods.

+- **Liveness Probe**:

-- **Liveness Probe**: Determines if a pod is still running.
-If the probe fails, Kubernetes will restart the pod.
+  - Determines if a pod is still running and responsive.
+  - If the probe fails, Kubernetes restarts the pod.
+  - Useful for detecting deadlocks where the application is running but unable to proceed.

+- **Readiness Probe**:

-- **Readiness Probe**: Determines if a pod is ready to receive traffic.
-If it fails, Kubernetes will stop sending traffic to the pod.
+  - Determines if a pod is ready to accept traffic.
+  - If the probe fails, Kubernetes removes the pod from the service's load balancer until it recovers.
+  - Useful when an application needs time to initialize before serving requests.

+- **Startup Probe**:
+  - Used to check if a container has started successfully.
+  - It is useful for applications that take a long time to initialize.
+  - If a startup probe is configured, Kubernetes will disable the **liveness probe** until the startup probe succeeds.

+These probes can be implemented using:

+- **HTTP Probes**: Kubernetes makes an HTTP GET request to a specified endpoint in the container.
+- **TCP Probes**: Kubernetes attempts to establish a TCP connection to the container.
+- **Command Probes**: Kubernetes runs a specified command inside the container and checks its exit status.

+This ensures that pods remain healthy and can efficiently handle incoming traffic.

-**Example: Liveness & Readiness Probes**
+**Example: Liveness, Readiness and Startup Probes**

 ```yaml
 apiVersion: v1